gatlin/gatlin.github.com/essays/src/twittermonad.md

     return $ create_header_string with_signature
 ```

+It needs some explaining but I'd be willing to bet the average programmer from
+any background could more or less follow what I'm doing there, modulo some
+specifics.

 Notice how cool and fly I am as I use `getCredentials`.
 Because of the
 requirement to generate random values and get a timestamp `auth_header` had to
 somehow be part of the `IO` monad anyway so this was a natural fit.